 After a sensational trial in Calgary in which Picariello and Lassandro were tried jointly, they were found guilty of murder and sentenced to hang.

 An exhibit on Emilio was on display at the Fernie Museum from September, 2015 - March, 2016.
-The exhibit, now traveling to other communities, traces the rise of Picariello from a young Italian immigrant to a shrewd and successful businessman to his fall and eventual death as one of Canada’s most infamous bootleggers.
+The exhibit, now travelling to other communities, traces the rise of Picariello from a young Italian immigrant to a shrewd and successful businessman to his fall and eventual death as one of Canada’s most infamous bootleggers.
 The exhibit also paints a picture of the social context in which the fateful events took place: immigration, the push for women’s suffrage and the Temperance movement.